mauriziobrt/schaeffer-dataset/README.md

 # schaeffer-dataset

-The dataset can be found at the following link - [https://huggingface.co/datasets/dbschaeffer/schaeffer_thesis_corrected](url)
+The dataset can be found at the following link -
+<a href="https://huggingface.co/datasets/dbschaeffer/schaeffer_thesis_corrected" target="_blank">Dataset link</a>